Jul 8, 2021 7:17:00 AM

 And with that, I want you to walk away from today thinking about one question: How can I be kinder?

-Evan is a Site Reliability Engineer with Solvemate and is responsible for managing the infrastructure, CI/CD, incident response and monitoring, as well as promoting a culture of kindness and learning.
+Evan is a former Solvemate and was as Site Reliability Engineer responsible for managing the infrastructure, CI/CD, incident response and monitoring, as well as promoting a culture of kindness and learning.
 A nerd and a bookworm, he loves reading about internet culture and people.
 From the deep mines of Omegaverse Tumblr to the vast outer reaches of My Immortal fanfiction drama, there’s a story out there for every niche interest.
 (Book rec: “Because Internet” by Gretchen McCulloch)